Here's how the freight rail strike could affect you – KION546

 “A rail stoppage on September 16 would hit right as the fall harvest accelerates in many parts of the United States,” said Mike Seyfert, CEO of the National Grain and Feed Association.
 “The economic damages across the food and agricultural supply chain would be swift and severe.”

+In recent months there have been improvements to farmers’ supply chain issues suffered during the pandemic.

+“The gains we’ve made in the last seven to eight months will be reversed largely if this strike happens,” said Terri Moore, spokesperson for the American Farm Bureau Federation.

-In addition, farmers preparing to plant for the fall season could see shortages of the fertilizer they need, since the railroads have already stopped accepting shipments of those shipments because they are classified as hazardous materials in many cases.
+In addition, farmers preparing to plant for the fall season could see shortages of the fertilizer they need, since the railroads have already stopped accepting shipments because they are classified as hazardous materials in many cases.
 That could hurt future supplies of crops.

-Although gasoline prices have been falling, food prices have continued to climb at a pace not seen since the 1970s.
-A shortage of supply due to lost and spoiled crops will only feed that inflationary pressure.

 “There definitely would be at least some price increase for consumers,” said Max Fisher, chief economist at the National Grain and Feed Association.
 “If our processing plants are not running, the food manufacturers that buy these ingredients won’t have access to them for an extended period of time.
 Depending on how long it would go on, we worry about scarcity — being able to actually get the food.”

 Beyond domestic food prices, the strike could affect global food markets, since the US is a major grain exporter.
-And with the war in Ukraine cutting off much the grain from that country, a disruption in US supply will only make a bad situation worse.
+With the war in Ukraine cutting off much the grain from that country, a disruption in US supply will only make a bad situation worse.

 Cars and trucks